michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

    <br> ![Copy the OFS integration script to the lua folder](./images/ofs_integration_04.jpg)
 6. Open the `funscript_generator.lua` file and adjust the `Settings.FunscriptGenerator` and `Settings.TmpFile` variable.
    <br> - **NOTE:** If you copy the path from Windows explorer to the variable in the lua script you have to escape the `\` symbol.
 This mean you have to put another `\` in front of each `\` so that there are always `\\` pairs.
 As an alternative, you can use a simple `/` instead of the single `\` Symbole that also work.
-   <br> - `Settings.FunscriptGenerator`: Point to the extracted Python Funscript Editor program (better double check the complete path string to avoid errors later on).
+   <br> - `Settings.FunscriptGenerator`: Point to the extracted **Python Funscript Editor** program (Better double check the complete path string to avoid errors later on.
+In the past, several people have entered the path to OFS, but it has to be the path to the extracted Python Funscript Editor!).
    <br> - `Settings.TmpFile`: Specifies a temporary file location where to store the result (must be a file not a directory!).
 The file does not have to exist at the moment.
 The specified file will be generated from the Python Funscript Editor and will be overwritten automatically at the next time the generator is started!
    <br> ![Adjust Settings/Variables in the lua Script](./images/ofs_integration_05.jpg)
 7. Now launch OFS.